THCKwarter/CSCI3200/README.md

 # CSCI3200
+Note that not all of these are fully functional.

 # Chapter 1 Assignments
 1.1 - Write a program to solve the selection problem.
 Let k=N/2.
 Draw a table showing the running time of your program for various values of N (10, 100, 1000, 10000).
 Make sure you submit a working java program and the runtime in seconds to 5 decimal places for at least the 4 problem sizes above.